EshanSingh/tldr/README.md

 - Vercel

-The backend scrapes the designated website and gathers the text, chunks the text into smaller contexts to enable faster load-times and generate more accurate summaries
+The backend scrapes the designated website and gathers the text, chunks the text into smaller contexts to enable faster load-times and generate more accurate summaries.
+Leverages a machine learning [summarization model](https://huggingface.co/facebook/bart-large-cnn) for summarizing

 Built with: